rolmip/polyany/docs/getting_started.md

 ???+ tip "Example"

-    Internally, the polynomial object stores a complete representation[^2] of the coefficients and exponents.
-These are stored in an **ordered way**, meaning that a polynomial is created **regardless of the order** of the input coefficients and exponents.
+    Internally, the polynomial object stores the coefficients and exponents in an **ordered way**, meaning that a polynomial is created **regardless of the order** of the input coefficients and exponents.

     ```py
     >>> poly1 = Polynomial([[0, 0], [1, 0], [0, 1]], [1, 2, 3])